-Brooklyn College Bulletin

-Graduate Programs 2013-2014

-Disclaimer

-The 2013-2014 Graduate Bulletin represents the academic policies, services, and course and program offerings of Brooklyn College that are in effect through August 2014.
+Disclaimer The 2014-2015 Graduate Bulletin represents the academic policies, services, and course and program offerings of Brooklyn College that are in effect through August 2015.
 The most current information regarding academic programs and course descriptions, academic policies and services available to students can be found on the Brooklyn College website.
 For matters of academic policy (e.g., applicable degree requirements), students are also advised to consult the Center for Academic Advisement and Student Success, the Office of the Associate Provost for Academic Programs, their major department adviser, and/or the registrar for additional information.
 For policies and procedures related to administrative and financial matters (e.g., tuition and fees), students are advised to consult with the Enrollment Services Center.

-Contents
+The City University of New York reserves the right, because of changing conditions, to make modifications of any nature in the academic programs and requirements of the university and its constituent colleges without advance notice.
+Tuition and fees set forth in this publication are similarly subject to change by the Board of Trustees of the City University of New York.
+The City University regrets any inconvenience this may cause.
+Students are advised to consult regularly with college and department counselors concerning their programs of study Table of Contents

-About Brooklyn College 3
+About Brooklyn College 5

-Support for Academic Success in Graduate School 4
+Support for Academic Success in Graduate School 7

-Admission 6
+Admission 9

-Tuition and Fees П
+Tuition and Fees 16

-Financing Your Education 15
+Financing Your Education 21

-Scholarships, Awards, and Prizes 22
+Scholarships, Awards, and Prizes 31

-Special Programs and Opportunities 23
+Special Programs and Opportunities 32

-Academic Regulations and Procedures 24
+Academic Regulations and Procedures 33

-Student Rights and College and University Rules 33
+Student Rights and College and University Rules 44

-Cocurricular Programs and Activities 39
+Cocurricular Programs and Activities 51

-Academic Resources 41
+Academic Resources 54

-Additional Campus Services and Facilities 45
+Additional Campus Services and Facilities 58

-Accounting 51

-Africana Studies 55

-Anthropology and Archaeology 57

-Art 59

-Biology 68

-Chemistry 74

-Computer and Information Science 79

-Earth and Environmental Sciences 89

-Economics 96

-Education, Childhood, Bilingual and Special Education 100

-Education, Early Childhood and Art Education 123

-Education, School Psychology/Counseling and Leadership 134

-Education, Secondary Education 145

-English 177

-Film 185

-Finance and Business Management 187

-General Science 191

-Health and Nutrition Sciences 194

-History 204

-Judaic Studies 210

-Kinesiology 213

-Mathematics 220

-Modem Languages and Literatures 227

-Music 236

-Performance and Interactive Media Arts (PIMA) 248

-Philosophy 252

-Physics 254

-Political Science 259

-Psychology 266

-Puerto Rican and Latino Studies 274

-Sociology 276

-Speech Communication Arts and Sciences 280

-Television and Radio 288

-Theater 294

-Women's and Gender Studies 304

-Inventory of Registered Programs 305
+Inventory of Registered Programs 63

-Addendum 308

-About Brooklyn College

-Brooklyn College is recognized for its academic excellence,

-innovative programs, urban engagement and outstanding alumni accomplishments.
-The college offers more than 125 undergraduate degree programs and more than 160 graduate degree and advanced certificate programs in business; education; the humanities and social sciences; natural and behavioral sciences; and the visual, media and performing arts.
-For more than 80 years, Brooklyn College men and women - many of them immigrants or the children of immigrants - have received a superior, affordable education leading to productive careers and fulfilled lives.
-Noted for its renowned faculty, talented and diverse student body, and beautiful urban campus, Brooklyn College has been designated as one of "America's Best Value Colleges" by the Princeton Review.
+Accreditation

 Brooklyn College is accredited by the Middle States Commission on Higher Education (3624 Market Street, Philadelphia, PA 19104; 267.284.5000; info@msche.org), the Council on Education for Public Health, the American Dietetic Association, and the National Council for Accreditation of Teacher Education.
 The master's program in school counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs, the master's program in speech-language pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, and the Au.D. program in audiology at the CUNY Graduate Center is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
 Brooklyn College's academic programs are registered by the New York State Department of Education.

-Each academic program at Brooklyn College is administered by one of five schools.
-The deans have primary responsibility for administrative and academic oversight of undergraduate and graduate programs.
-The departments within each school are listed below.
-Details of degree programs, including majors, minors and interdisciplinary programs, are listed under their respective departments in the Programs of Study portion of this Bulletin.

-School of Business Willie Hopkins, Dean

-Accounting

-Economics

-Finance and Business Management

-School of Education Deborah Shanley, Dean

-Early Childhood Education/Art Education Childhood Education/Bilingual Education/Special Education Secondary Education School Psychology, School Counseling, and Educational Leadership

-School of Natural and Behavioral Sciences Kleanthis Psarris, Dean

-Anthropology and Archaeology

-Biology

-Chemistry

-Computer and Information Science Earth and Environmental Sciences Health and Nutrition Sciences

-Mathematics

-Kinesiology

-Physics

-Psychology

-Interdisciplinary Program

-• Urban Sustainability

-School of Humanities and Social Sciences

-Matthew Moore, Acting Dean

-Africana Studies

-Classics

-English

-History

-Judaic Studies

-Modern Languages and Literatures

-Philosophy

-Political Science

-Puerto Rican and Latino Studies

-Percy E. Sutton SEEK Program

-Speech Communication Arts and Sciences

-Interdisciplinary Programs

-- American Studies

-- Caribbean Studies

-- Children's Studies

-- Linguistics

-- Studies in Religion

-- Women's Studies

-School of Visual, Media and Performing Arts

-Maria Ann Conelli, Dean

-Art

-Film

-Music

-Television and Radio

-Theater

-Interdisciplinary Programs

-- Communication

-- Performance and Interactive Media Arts (PIMA)

-For more information, visit the Brooklyn College website.
+About Brooklyn College

+Brooklyn College is an innovative liberal arts institution with a history of more than 80 years of academic excellence.
+Approximately 17,000 students are enrolled in 125 undergraduate and graduate degree programs in the humanities, social, behavioral and natural sciences, education, business and the arts.
+The college is renowned for its rigorous academics, study abroad programs, diverse student body, award-winning faculty, and highly affordable tuition.
+Located on a beautifully landscaped 35-acre campus, Brooklyn College offers a rich student life within an urban environment.